cbib/TrialMatchAI/README.md

 python -m src.Matcher.main
 ```

-Results are saved under `results/`, with detailed explanations for each recommended trial.
+Results are saved under `results/`, with detailed criterion-level explanations for each recommended trial.

 ---